theabhirath/dbs-filehandling/README.txt

 ### OTHER INFORMATION ###

-- The folder `grades` has all the CSV files with the information regarding the courses taken in the various semesters.
+- The folder `grades` has all the text files with the information regarding the courses taken in the various semesters.
 This folder is scanned by the program and its files are indexed.
-Thus, any files in this folder must be of type "semX.csv", where X is a number that indicates the semester number.
+Thus, any files in this folder must be of type "semX.txt", where X is a number that indicates the semester number.
 Any deviations from this format will break the program.
 - This program uses "Table Formatter v0.1" (https://www.fourthwoods.com/utils/tableformatter/), a small utility whose code is embedded in the source code of this program.
 This is used for pretty printing tables.

 ### AUTHOR ###